Azure-Samples/communication-services-authentication-hero-csharp/docs/design-guides/secured-web-api-design.md

 The access token expires every 24 hours, and the application must request another code using the refresh token.

 >The OAuth 2.0 authorization code grant can be used in apps that are installed on a device to gain access to protected resources, such as web APIs.
 To learn more, please visit [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 :information_source: It is worth mentioning that the Authorization Code Grant flow (ACG flow) is implemented on the **client side** which is excluded from this Azure Communication Services Authentication Server Sample.
-Therefore, users need to either integrate the ACG flow into their client applications or manually generate the access token via the ACG flow following our [Run Authentication Server Sample](../contribution-guides/3. run-authentication-sample.md) guide.
+Therefore, users need to either integrate the ACG flow into their client applications or manually generate the access token via the ACG flow following our [local deployment guide](../deployment-guides/deploy-locally.md#run-authentication-sample).

 Below is a diagram and step-by-step explanation of the ACG flow for better understanding.